Happy New Years to my friends and family. Hope you have a very rewarding , happy and successful 2017.

 Go to Pickled Beetroot recipe here

 Go to Pumpkin Soup recipe here

 My work in the kitchen is done, so now it's time to relax, and put my feet up in front of the test cricket, which is gaining momentum.
 I've also started sewing again and hope to finish a shirt top I am making today so Happy Saturday everyone.

 Have an enjoyable weekend if you are reading this, and try to keep smiling.
 What plans do you have for the weekend?

 Also Happy Thanksgiving to anybody who is embracing the tradition this weekend.

 Monday, 21 November 2016

-So after an early trip to the farmer's markets, and using my usual tomato relish recipe as the basis, I added a couple of long red chillies, changed to malt vinegar, and added some more spices.
+After an early trip to the farmer's markets, and using my usual tomato relish recipe as the basis, I added a couple of long red chillies, changed to malt vinegar (white is fine and gluten free), and added some more spices.
 Speaking of cooling down, it's hot here today, so the kitchen is officially closed for the afternoon, and a cold drink or two and a salad in front of the cricket is now the order of the day.
 Perhaps a rest and a read of my book later on as well, or even a movie.

 1 kg fresh ripe tomatoes (the riper the better)